 Where to stay: Arraiolas (Pousada’s) Nossa Senhora do Assuncao, Evora Loios, Estremoz Rainha Santa Isobel, Vila Viçosa Don Joao IV.
-Estremoz has the busiest Pousada in the country and if you like excellent food and wine we recommend the following three restaurants São Rosas, Zona Verda and Cadeia
+Estremoz has the busiest Pousada in the country and if you enjoy excellent food and wine, we recommend visiting São Rosas, Zona Verde and Cadeia.

 Institutions of higher education: Beja Polytechnic and the University of Évora